-Lisa is an Associate Professional Counselor and a National Board Certified Counselor who has more than ten years of experience specializing in working with children, teens, and families in private, public, and charter schools in metro Atlanta.
+Lisa is a Licensed Professional Counselor, Registered Play Therapist and National Board Certified Counselor who has more than ten years of experience specializing in working with children, teens, and families in private, public, and charter schools in metro Atlanta.
 She encompasses a unique perspective stemming from her years as a teacher, school counselor, and school-based therapist providing a proactive approach to wellness.
 She earned her Bachelor of Arts in Psychology from the University of Mississippi, Master of Arts in Teaching in Early Childhood Education from Reinhardt University, and Master of Science in School Counseling from Mercer University.

 Lisa is well versed in working with families from different backgrounds and clients who are diagnosed with various learning disabilities.
 She is passionate about bridging the gap between home and school in order for clients to reach their full potential and for stakeholders to be mindful and sensitive to the necessary accommodations to ensure emotional, social, and academic success.

-During her time within the school setting and clinical experience with a local agency, Lisa has worked extensively with families who have experienced life stage transitions such as: adoption, grief, and divorce.
+During her time within the school setting and clinical experience with a local agency, Lisa has worked extensively with families who have experienced life stage transitions such as: adoption and grief.
 She utilizes mindfulness, play therapy, and sand-tray techniques in order to empower clients to experience reflection and personal growth.
-Lisa is certified with Connection Coalition, a non-profit organization that provides trauma-informed yoga programing and is a member of the Association of Play Therapy and the American Counseling Association.
+Lisa is certified with Connection Coalition, a non-profit organization that provides trauma-informed yoga programming and is a member of the Association of Play Therapy and the American Counseling Association.

 Lisa’s specializations include:

-Trauma: Grief and loss, domestic violence, human trafficking, neglect, sexual abuse, natural disasters
+Trauma: grief and loss, human trafficking and natural disasters

-Children & Teens: Anxiety, bullying, career counseling, college acceptance, depression, developmental transitions, executive functioning, identity development, self-esteem, social skills, testing anxiety, perfectionism, athletic performance anxiety, peer relationships, suicidal and homicidal ideation, self harm, mood dysregulation and psychotic disorders
+Children & Teens: anxiety, bullying, career counseling, college acceptance, depression, developmental transitions, executive functioning, identity development, self-esteem, social skills, testing anxiety, perfectionism, athletic performance anxiety, peer relationships, suicidal and homicidal ideation, self harm and mood dysregulation

-Families: Communication, boundary setting, blended families, foster care and adoption, conflict resolution, life-stage transitions, stress management, limit setting, parent-child relationship development
+Families: communication, boundary setting, blended families, foster care and adoption, life-stage transitions, stress management, limit setting and parent-child relationship development

 Lisa’s therapeutic style includes holistic psychotherapy, cultural competence, and empathetic understanding with unconditional positive regard to all clients.
-In addition to providing services to clients, Lisa is passionate about spending time outdoors, running and yoga, as well as prioritizing quality time with her family, friends, and Golden Retriever.
+In addition to providing services to clients, Lisa is passionate about spending time outdoors and traveling, as well as prioritizing quality time with her husband, family and friends.